wirrunna/CamillaDSP-Building-a-Config/README.md

 Thank you Henrik for CamillaDSP and Michael for his tutorial on setting up Camilla on a Raspberry Pi and a Motu Ultralight Mk 5.
 Thanks also to Cask05 for help with REW in my early days of coming to grips with DSP.

 WinSCP - this utility is excellent for looking at the RPi files from a windows laptop.
-Well worth downloading and installing, and configuring as shown below will allow editing and saving of files - and deleting, so be careful.
+Well worth downloading installing and configuring as shown below will allow editing and saving of files - and deleting, so be careful.

 ![alt text](<Images/WinSCP setup.jpg>)